 Your regular outgoings.
 Do you make the most of your gym membership?
 Could you get a better deal on your mobile bill, internet or car insurance?
 Multiple each regular monthly cost by 12, so you can see how much a year it costs.
 Do you feel in a year you get that much value?

 Any payments you don’t recognise.
-Fraudsters are getting smarter and sneakier all the time, and they count on people not scrutinising every transaction on their bank statement.
+Fraudsters are getting smarter and sneakier all the time, and they count on people not scrutinising every transaction on their bank statements.
 Don’t be afraid to query something that looks a bit dodgy with your bank.
 It could save you a ton of heartache (and money).

 Send old paperwork to the shredder

-Going through old paperwork can be a big challenge, but by doing a bit at a time, you can de-clutter, and access important paperwork easily.
+Going through old paperwork can be a big challenge, but by doing it a bit at a time, you can de-clutter, and access important paperwork easily.

 When sorting through your paperwork, keep in mind that:

 • Statements for phone bills, credit cards, utilities, loans and bank statements can be accessed online, so there’s not always a reason to keep paper copies.
-If you would like to keep a record, scanning the document to your PC, and putting in a clearly marked folder ensure you still can access the information without keeping the piece of paper.
+If you would like to keep a record, scanning the document to your PC, and putting it in a clearly marked folder ensure you still can access the information without keeping the piece of paper.

 • While going through your paperwork you may come across paperwork that may have sentimental value.
-This could range from first school reports, cards received for significant life events, or other sentimental items.
-You can create an individual memory boxes for each member of the household for these items.
-By dividing these bits of paper into personal memory boxes keeps these items safe.
+This could range from first school reports, cards received for significant life events or other sentimental items.
+You can create individual memory boxes for each member of the household for these items.
+By dividing these bits of paper into personal memory boxes keep these items safe.
 Remember you do not have to keep everything just the ones that mean something!
-Inviting each person to go through their pile can also be a great way to share memories and but also a great way to find out what that person wants to keep!
+Inviting each person to go through their pile can also be a great way to share memories and also a great way to find out what that person wants to keep!